2024 attack on the Bangladesh Assistant High Commission in India

 On 2 December 2024, an attack took place at the Bangladesh Assistant High Commission in Agartala, the capital of the Indian state of Tripura.
-The attackers were identified as members of Hindu Sangharsh Samiti, affiliated to the right-wing Hindutva group Vishva Hindu Parishad.
+The attackers were identified as members of Hindu Sangharsh Samiti, affiliated to the far-right Hindutva group Vishva Hindu Parishad.

 Background

-Diplomatic relations between Bangladesh and India began to deteriorate after the resignation of Sheikh Hasina, a strong ally of India, following the Students-Peoples' uprising in July–August 2024.
+Diplomatic relations between Bangladesh and India began to deteriorate after the Resignation of Sheikh Hasina, a strong ally of India, following the July Revolution in July–August 2024.
 As the Indian media began a disinformation campaign against Bangladesh, the Indian government repeatedly expressed concerns over what they perceived as violent communal attacks on the Bangladeshi Hindus.

 On 25 November 2024, Chinmoy Krishna Das, a Hindu monk and spokesperson of Sanatan Jagaran Mancha, was arrested on sedition charges in Bangladesh, leading to widespread protests in India.
 Demanding the release of Das, on 27 November, Bharatiya Janata Party's West Bengal chief Suvendu Adhikari threatened to stage a blockade at the Bangladesh–India border on 2 December.
 On 29 November, members of the Hindu organisation Bongio Hindu Jagran broke the police barricade and burned the national flag of Bangladesh and an effigy of Chief Adviser Muhammad Yunus at the boundary of the Deputy High Commission of Bangladesh in Kolkata, to which the government of Bangladesh expressed official condemnation.
 In Assam's Karimganj District, around 40,000 members of the Sanatani Aikya Mancha, chanting Jai Shri Ram, attempted to cross the border with Bangladesh to avenge alleged attacks on minority Hindus.